roar-net/problem-statements/problems/hGRN_modelling/README.md

 Jean-Paul COMET, Université Côte d'Azur, France

-Copyright 2024 ... place copyright holders here.
+Copyright 2024 Université Côte d'Azur, CNRS.

-This document is licensed under XXXX.
+This document is licensed under CC-BY-4.0.

 <!-- Complete the above accordingly.
 Copyright and licensing information must be
 consistent with the comment at the beggining of the markdown file -->